mohitpai/journey-optimizer.en/help/using/privacy/ajo-hipaa.md

 >[!CAUTION]
 >
 >Some of the HIPAA readiness capabilities listed below are available through a specific Healthcare Shield add-on offering.
+This offering is available for US customers only.
 >This add-on is a HIPAA-ready offering built on Adobe Experience Cloud applications which empower healthcare brands and companies.
 >